-After a decade of Reebok, the NHL will finally be getting a three-striped facelift in the 2017-18 season as teams transition to the new Adizero jersey system.
+After a decade of Reebok, the NHL finally will finally receive a three-striped facelift in the 2017-18 season as teams transition to the Adizero jersey system.
 We first caught a glimpse of Adidas’ first foray into professional hockey during the 2016 World Cup of Hockey.
 These jerseys (as well as their NHL counterparts) are 19% lighter, 27% strong, and much more breathable than their predecessors.

 Nine months, three Twitter teasers, and a couple leaks later, the NHL finally unveiled the Adizero jerseys of all 31 teams during the NHL draft on July 1, 2017.
 While some uniforms were overhauled, most just went through minor tweaks.
 The Vancouver Canucks fall firmly into that latter column; let’s take a closer look: